By John Salak –

 The second group was not given any intervention support.

 Baylor’s results were encouraging as it found that the first group registered a “large decrease in stress and a significant increase in mindfulness.”
 The second group reported no difference in stress levels during that time.

 Looking for something a little more earthy or tangible to relieve stress?
 Okay.
 How about furry robots?
 Yup.
 Ben-Gurion University of the Negev in Israel claims furry social robots can enhance and bolster moods and reduce pain, especially when human-to-human contact isn’t an option.

 The Israeli university specifically studied the impact of using PARO, a Japanese social robot that emits seal-like sounds and moves its head and flippers in response to being spoken to and touched.
 It found that individuals taking a one-time, hour-long session with a PARO lowered their pain and oxytocin levels and increased happiness compared with test subjects who didn’t spend time with the furry robot.

 The researchers were especially surprised to discover lower oxytocin levels in those who interacted with PARO.
-Typically, oxytocin (the love homone) rises among romantic partners or mothers playing with their children.
+Typically, oxytocin (the love hormone) rises among romantic partners or mothers playing with their children.
 Consequently, lower oxytocin levels weren’t expected.

-“These findings offer new strategies for pain management and for improving well-being, which are particularly needed at this time, when social distancing is a crucial factor in public health,” said Dr. Shelly Levy-Tzedek of the university’s Department of Physical Therapy.
+“These findings offer new strategies for pain management and for improving well-being, which is particularly needed at this time, when social distancing is a crucial factor in public health,” said Dr. Shelly Levy-Tzedek of the university’s Department of Physical Therapy.